Tayerquach/MMM_Project/introduction.md

     * 🔍 Search ads (for capturing intent)

-**Note**: EggBuddy **cannot directly measure** "how much people want their coffee", thus, we can use demand proxies in the simulated data.
+**Note**: EggBuddy **cannot directly measure** "how much people want their coffee", thus, we can use organic proxies in the simulated data.

 Since sales are influenced by both real demand and marketing spend, the model needs to account for both separately.